garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 # Azure Database

-You are connecting to a Azure Key Vault from your DevBox.
+You are connecting to an Azure Key Vault from your DevBox.

 ## Architecture Diagram